UNITARIAN UNIVERSALISTS OF SARASOTA, 3975 FRUITVILLE ROAD, SARASOTA FL 34232, TEL. 941-371-4974

 Simple solution:

-1. Create your Powerpoint presentation using the guidelines below.
+1. Create your Powerpoint presentation in Widescreen format using the guidelines below.

 2. Upon completion, create a second copy and convert it to the standard format, as illustrated below.